- BTI Communications Group

 Sometimes referred to as vulnerability assessments, vulnerability scanning is a service designed to look for security weaknesses in networks, systems, and computers.
 Typically, vulnerability scans are automated, and they can be set to test on a set schedule or be started manually.
 They’re needed to meet GLBA, PCI DSS, and FFIEC mandates, as they can find over 50,000 vulnerabilities.

-While these assessments can find many vulnerabilities, they’re a more passive form of vulnerability management.
+There are both advantages and disadvantages of vulnerability scanning.
+While these assessments can find many security weaknesses, they’re a more passive form of vulnerability management.
 Since they only detect and report on potential vulnerabilities rather than fix them, a security professional will need to take action on the vulnerabilities the scan discovers.

 What Is Penetration Testing?